China’s President Xi Jinping Unlikely to Meet Pope Francis During Rome Trip

 Critics such as Cardinal Joseph Zen, the bishop emeritus of Hong Kong, have called the agreement an “incredible betrayal.”

 Vatican Secretary of State, Cardinal Pietro Parolin, has been on the diplomatic offensive, trying to win greater support in China.

-Writing in a preface of the new book The Church in China — A Future Yet to Be Written, published today and edited by papal adviser Jesuit Father Antonio Spadaro, he said the Holy See “nurtures no distrust or hostility toward any country.”
+Writing the preface of a new book entitled The Church in China — A Future Yet to Be Written which is edited by papal adviser, Jesuit Father Antonio Spadaro, he said the Holy See “nurtures no distrust or hostility toward any country.”

 The Church’s work in China “cannot be separated from a stance of respect, esteem, and trust toward the Chinese people and their legitimate state authorities,” he wrote.